Laparoscopy is one of the most important achievements of modern general surgery and is now widely used for both diagnostic and therapeutic purposes.

 Small incisions mean less tissue damage, significantly reducing postoperative pain.

-Most patients return to daily activities within a few days, and in some cases even the next day.
+Most patients return to normal daily activities within a few days, and in some cases, even the next day.

 Patients often leave the clinic within 24–48 hours after surgery.